loic425/test-pagerfanta/README.md

 $ composer require sylius/resource-bundle "^1.9" -W
 ```

-It upgrade pagerfanta from 2.x to 3.x
+It upgrades pagerfanta from 2.x to 3.x

 ```text
 Pagerfanta ORM adapter is not available.
 Try running "composer require pagerfanta/doctrine-orm-adapter".